 The Torah and Prophets all speak of Yeshua’s return—but if the Torah and the Prophets are now destroyed (as the Christians say), then how will He return for His bride?

 If the Christians are right, and the Torah and the Prophets were annulled, then why does Shaul tell us that the festivals are prophetic shadows of things still to come?
 That is what Colossians 2:16-17 says, although most people do not realize it because of errors in most English translations.
-For example, the KJV supplies two words (days, and is) in italics:
+For example, the KJV supplies two words (days, and is) in bold:

 Colossians 2:16-17, KJV